Sensor Fusion in Autonomous Systems

 Common Fusion Approaches

-Sensor fusion can occur at different stages of the processing pipeline.
+Sensor fusion can occur at different stages of the perception and decision pipeline.
+The best approach depends on the system architecture, compute resources, safety requirements, and domain.

 Early Fusion

-Early fusion combines raw or lightly processed data from multiple sensors before higher-level interpretation.
-This can be powerful but computationally demanding and difficult to engineer reliably.
+Early fusion combines raw or lightly processed data from multiple sensors before high-level interpretation.
+For example, camera pixels and lidar point clouds may be combined before object detection.

 Mid-Level Fusion

-Mid-level fusion combines extracted features, such as detected edges, object candidates, or motion vectors.
-This is often a practical compromise between richness and complexity.
+Mid-level fusion combines extracted features such as detected edges, object candidates, motion vectors, depth information, or occupancy estimates.

 Late Fusion